Note

 log.error(str(e))

-, which is evaluated on HPS, contains the code to plot a sine and then save
+The script eval.py, which is evaluated on HPS, contains the code to plot a sine and then save

 the figure.